 According to the International Mountain Bicycling Association, “Epics celebrate true backcountry riding experiences that are technically and physically challenging, more than 80 percent singletrack and at least 20 miles in length.”
-This criteria was updated in 2013 and the Epics Trails were split into two categories, Epic Rides and Hall of Fame Epic Rides, the latter being previous honorees that no longer fit the new criteria.
+This criterion was updated in 2013 and the Epics Trails were split into two categories, Epic Rides and Hall of Fame Epic Rides, the latter being previous honorees that no longer fit the new criteria.
 As of this month, the two categories combined consist of fifty-seven trail systems in the United States.
 Of those, six are new this year and two are in Arkansas.
-For years Arkansas was honored to have two trail systems on the list, The Womble and The Syllamo.
+For years Arkansas was honored to have two trail systems on the list, The Womble, and The Syllamo.
 It was a strong showing for a small state that was relatively late to the mountain biking movement.
 Until recently, surrounding states did not have any trails on the Epic list.
 Texas now has two and Missouri has one.
-This year, the Lake Ouachita Vista Trail (LOViT) and the newly opened Upper Buffalo River Trail System were added to the list of Arkansas Epics giving us four trails on the international list.
+The Lake Ouachita Vista Trail (LOViT) and the newly opened Upper Buffalo River Trail System, and Ouachita National Recreation Trail were added to the list of Arkansas Epics giving us five trails on the international list.

-As a point of pride, Arkansas now ranks third in the country in number of Epic Rides with California in the lead at six, Colorado in second with five and Oregon just behind Arkansas with three.
-That’s pretty good company in the mountain sport world.
+As a point of pride, Arkansas now ranks third in the country in the number of Epic Rides with California in the lead at six, Colorado in second with five and Oregon just behind Arkansas with three.
+That’s pretty good company in the mountain sports world.

 Arkansas also added its first towns to the IMBA Ride Center list.

 The Womble – Our oldest Epic Ride and still one of the best trails in the state, it’s home to the most popular mountain biking event in Arkansas, The Ouachita Challenge, which incorporates both The Womble and portions of the nearby Ouachita National Trail for 60 miles of mountain biking bliss.
 The Womble itself is approximately 39 miles long following beautiful ridgelines and dropping through streams only to climb up through narrow bench cuts.
-This is an old school trail without a lot of machine cut, but it still has something for every level of cross country cyclist.
-The trail is maintain by the hard working Ouachita Cycling Club with some sections adopted by other groups.
+This is an old school trail without a lot of machine cut, but it still has something for every level of cross-country cyclist.
+The trail is maintained by the hard-working Ouachita Cycling Club with some sections adopted by other groups.
 The trail is located near Mount Ida, Arkansas.

 The Syllamo – Now a member of the Epic Ride Hall of Fame, The Syllamo suffers from one of the very things that makes it epic, its location.
 Just north of Mountain View, Arkansas, this trail is a popular destination; but, with few local riders and no local club, keeping the over 50 miles of beautiful Ozark trail maintained has been a challenge.
 Thanks to current work by the Regional IMBA Representative, Steve Schneider, a small group of dedicated cyclists and the Central Arkansas Trail Alliance, there may be improvements on the horizon.